CiscoMerchan/TEST02/README.md

 Learning objectives:

    * Use Python virtual environments in PyCharm Community Edition IDE
    * Use git to check out source from a code repository and move between branches
    * Create a web application login form using python, flask, FlaskForm(with validators), Template Inheritance with Jinja2 and flask_bootstrap.

 **Install [Flask-WTF](https://flask-wtf.readthedocs.io/en/1.0.x/install/#development)**
 * pip install -U Flask-WTF

-###Challenge 1: Create a route “/login” that when the user clicks on “Login” will open the ‘login.html’
+**Challenge 1: Create a route “/login” that when the user clicks on “Login” will open the ‘login.html’**

    * Create an app decorator routed with “/login”

-    * Create a login function that rende the “login.html” template.
+   * Create a login function that render the “login.html” template.

    * Add an [url_for()](https://tedboy.github.io/flask/generated/flask.url_for.html) mapped to ‘login’ function in the anchor <a> tag, like this when the user clicks on Login
       button the user will be redirect to ‘login.html’

    Refresh the browser and click on the Login button.

-###Challenge 2:  In main.py create a Form with WTForm([FlaskForm](https://flask-wtf.readthedocs.io/en/0.15.x/form/))
+**Challenge 2:  In main.py create a Form with WTForm([FlaskForm](https://flask-wtf.readthedocs.io/en/0.15.x/form/))**

   * Install flask_wtf and wtforms:
-    `from flask_wtf import FlaskForm
+    `from flask_wtf import FlaskForm`
-     from wtforms import StringField,SubmitField`
+    `from wtforms import StringField,SubmitField`

   * Create a class object call LoginForm that inherits from class FlaskForm and define the fields in the form with wtforms class variables :
-`	  class LoginForm(FlaskForm):
+`	   class LoginForm(FlaskForm):`
-         email = StringField(label='email')
+         `email = StringField(label='email')`
-         password = StringField(label='password')
+         `password = StringField(label='password')`
-         submit = SubmitField(label='Log')`
+        `` submit = SubmitField(label='Log')``

 ###By default, WTForm  protects all forms against [Cross-Site Request Forgery (CSRF)](https://flask-wtf.readthedocs.io/en/1.0.x/csrf/#html-forms) attacks.
 To implement CSRF protection.
 	 `  app = Flask(__name__)